 Simple passcodes are more convenient than they are secure.
 If you really want to be safe, go with a strong password.

 Although Apple has numerous protections in place to keep 6-digit — and even old-style 4-digit — passcodes safe, including time delays and optional erasure, typing in a short series of numbers remains more about convenience than it does security.
-The ability to brute-force such passcodes — in other words, try every possible combination in sequence until the right one is found — has been and may one day again become possible for anyone with the right access and equipment.
+While not easy, the ability to shoulder surf or brute-force — watch while you're typing or find a way to try every alternative — passcodes remains easier than long, strong, passwords.
+So, if absolute security is what you're after, this is what you'll want to switch to.

 How to protect your iPhone with a long, strong alphanumeric password